 The STROBO Series 12 was first revealed in October 2018 by ST Engineering at a company event (Singapore Business Night) held at Singapore Expo.
 In October 2019, the bus was exhibited at the 26th Intelligent Transport Systems (ITS) World Congress, with the “STROBO” branding and with the Research and Development registration plate “RD3165D“.

 This bus is one of two full-sized autonomous buses being developed by ST Engineering, the other being a Linkker 12+, and both buses have been tested on public roads within Jurong Island.
-Public road trials for both buses would be underway by mid-2020.
+Passenger trials along the same route would be underway by mid-2020.

 Main Article: ST Engineering-Linkker Autonomous Electric Bus

-On 10 April 2017, ST Kinetics (now ST Engineering Land Systems) announced that it will develop Autonomous Vehicle (AV) technologies on 10 April 2017.
+ST Engineering Land Systems (previously ST Kinetics) announced its intention to develop Autonomous Vehicle (AV) technologies on 10 April 2017.
 In a press release, the company also announced its intention to integrate these technologies onto two 40-seater electric buses.
 These prototype vehicles would undergo a three-and-a-half-year period of road trials expected to begin in mid-2020, with potential test grounds being Jurong Island and the National University of Singapore (NUS)’ campus.
 The eventual goal was to develop autonomous buses capable of running fixed and scheduled bus services for intra- and inter-town travel.

-Starting in late 2018/early 2019, the STROBO Series 12 Bus embarked on road trials in Jurong Island, plying an extended route between Sakra Region and Jurong Island Checkpoint until early 2020, validating the technology (the proposed trial at NUS never materialised).
+Starting in June 2019, the STROBO Series 12 Bus embarked on road trials in Jurong Island, plying an extended route between Sakra Region and Jurong Island Checkpoint until early 2020, validating the technology (the proposed trial at NUS never materialised).
 Following that, two of these autonomous buses (likely the STROBO Series 12 Bus and the Linkker 12+) would then continue to undergo further public passenger operational trials in Jurong Island starting around June 2020.
 The bus will initially travel at a speed of about 20kmh, and is expected to increase to 50kmh eventually.
 The proposed trial at NUS never materialised.

 See Also: Autonomous Buses in Singapore